Artificial Lift for Heavy Oil Wells

-Cost-effective lift solutions that help increase well productivity and system run life
+Explore a cost-effective artificial lift method that helps increase oil well productivity and system run life.

 The technology and methods to produce dense or highly viscous heavy oil and bitumen have advanced significantly over the past twenty years.
 The choice of production technique and artificial lift method are usually determined according to the viscosity of oil and extent of solids to be moved, and ultimately by economic returns.

 Progressing cavity pump (PCP) systems are a proven efficient and economic choice of artificial lift method for the more sand-laden, viscous oil common to the cold production of heavy oil reservoirs.
 With the increase in horizontal well completions, conventional rod driven PCP systems often struggle from the effects of additional rod and tubing wear.

 The Borets PMM-PCP provides all the advantages of PCPs in heavy oil without the risk of rod wear.